-- 1. Policy Disclosure
+- I. Policy Disclosure

 - 2. Records Collection and Retention

 - 3. Information Dissemination

-Hard copies of the Clery Act are available at our Campus Police offices located on the San Marcos campus, the Escondido Center., and is also available on the Campus Police website at www.palomar.edu/police.
-The Clery Act Report is available to all prospective students and employees upon request.
+Hard copies of the Clery Act are available at the Police Department offices located on the San Marcos campus and the Escondido Center., and are also available on the Police Department website at www. palomar.edu/police.The Clery Act Report is available to all prospective students and employees upon request.
 For further information on the Clery Act, please contact the Records Division of the Campus Police Department at (760) 744-1150 Ext.
 3977.